Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Results

 Finally, we computed the average $R_{52}$ ratio of the entire sample by employing the Kaplan–Meier estimator from survival analysis to properly account for both detections and upper limits\footnote{We used the python package \texttt{lifelines} and the task \texttt{KaplanMeierFitter}}.
-We find and average $R_{52} = 0.31$ (Table~\ref{tab:ratios}).
+We find and average $R_{52} = 0.28$ (Table~\ref{tab:ratios}).
 To estimate the associated uncertainties we employed a bootstrap resampling approach.

-We also investigated whether the $L'\mathrm{CO(5-4)}/L'\mathrm{CO(2-1)}$ ratio correlates with other physical properties, such as the depth of the 4000 Å break, the time since quenching, or the molecular gas fraction.
-We do not find any clear correlation with any of these parameters (Figure \ref{fig:co_ratio_properties}).
-However, a larger sample with more detections is required to confirm the absence of such correlations.
+We also investigated if the $R_{52}$ ratio correlates with other physical properties, such as the depth of the 4000 Å break ($D_n4000$\AA), the time since quenching ($t_\mathrm{q}$), or the molecular gas fraction ($f_\mathrm{H2}$).
+We do not find any clear correlation with $D_n4000$\AA or $t_\mathrm{q}$, and a mild trend with $f_\mathrm{H2}$ (Fig. \ref{fig:co_ratio_properties}).
+However, a larger sample with more detections is needed to confirm it.

 In Table \ref{tab:ratios} we report the $R_{52}$ of our sample.